 The first nylon toothbrush was called Doctor West’s Miracle Toothbrush within the USA whilst the Addis company developed and equivalent within europe.

-50 years after Dr. Scott’s apparent electric toothbrush, Switzerland was the country in which the first real electric toothbrush came about, but it was short lived because it was said to be ineffective and sales of it were stopped.
+50 years after Dr. Scott’s apparent electric toothbrush, Switzerland was the country in which the first real electric toothbrush came about.
+The mechanical toothbrush didn’t do all that well because it was said to be ineffective and sales of it were stopped.

 Of course a product needs to be effective, so thankfully in 1954 Dr Phillippe-G Woog invented the ‘Broxodent’, the first usable electric toothbrush.
 Created and manufactured in in Switzerland it was later built in France for Broxo S.A.